codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 The Codemagic annual plan gives you a fixed-price plan with the following benefits:

-* 3 concurrencies (with access to Mac mini M2, macOS M1 & Intel, Linux, and Windows instances)
+* 3 concurrencies (with access to Mac mini M2, Linux, and Windows instances)
 * Unlimited build minutes
 * Unlimited team seats
 * In-app chat support